Adventures in a Messy Life

 Adapting this cave exploration lesson for older kids

 The perfect experiment to do with your kids is the stalactite experiment, where you super-saturate the water with sugar or salt, or something.
 I just know ours never worked.
-Thankfully though I can point you to a youtube video that was successful.
+Thankfully though I can point you to a YouTube video that was successful.
 I swear there are some days I think our science experiments never turn out.

-Since that was a bust, I decided to go for what always works (if not as expected) in our house, build a model.
+Since that was a bust, I decided to go for what always works (if not as expected) in our house, and build a model.
 I told them to create a cave using paper.

 Here’s what I thought I would get, they would create a nice flat representation of a cave, having torn construction paper and glued it on.